 Remembering Southern Cloud

-The Southern Cloud story was remembered by many people on the occasion of the 50th anniversary in October 2008.
+The Southern Cloud story was remembered on the 50th anniversary of the crash in October 2008.

 At events organised by the Tumbarumba Historical Society and Tumbarumba Shire Council, over 100 people, including large numbers of descendants of the people killed in the crash, attended various events in Tumbarumba and at the newly opened memorial lookout south of the town.